runlyio/core-dotnet/README.md

 ## The Runly Platform

 You can turbocharge your job apps using the [Runly Platform](https://www.runly.io/platform/).
-The Runly Platform is a SaaS which helps shepard your jobs from deployment to monitoring and scaling in production.
+The Runly Platform is a SaaS which helps shepherd your jobs from deployment to monitoring and scaling in production.

 * Deploy your jobs as NuGet packages using tools you already know and love.
 * Use familiar REST concepts to queue and schedule background jobs from your web or mobile app.